waimea-snoble/200DTD-Assesment/docs/Design.md

 ### Meeting the Needs of the Users

 I have met the needs of the users by ensuring they can sign up for a task on a phone or computer, and making sure the website doesn't need a lot of experience using technology by having a title at the top of each screen showing what is being displayed.
+This is important because some of the gymnasts parents or grandparents might not be as experienced as others.
+Making sure the website does not require a lot of experience means that anyone can contribute and help out Gymnastics Nelson.